peterhoward42/minikafka/docs/log.md

     *  Refactor memstore tests into a reusable (for file store) suite also.
     *  Deprecate Create in favour of DeleteAll o  TDD filesystem solution using now-reusable test suite.
+        *  stores must exist in differing packages o  start satisfying methods method
+            *  write psuedo code in-situ in terms of analysis document
+            *  find a way to isolate tests o  have a go at the Store virgin test pass o  digress to unit test index independently o  start with creation programmatically and save to given file o  this test suite mo - not much good cos doesn't tell you where the problem is. o  augment test for with tests that close and repopen the store